nats-io/nats.deno/README.md

 ### Draining Connections and Subscriptions

-Draining provides for a graceful way to unsubscribe or close a connection without loosing messages that have already been dispatched to the client.
+Draining provides for a graceful way to unsubscribe or close a connection without losing messages that have already been dispatched to the client.

 You can drain a subscription or all subscriptions in a connection.